Char2sGu/angularity/docs/src/content/core/type-safe-providing/index.md

 # {{ NgDocPage.title }}

-In Angular, object literals are used to declare injectables of the injection context:
+In Angular, object literals are used to declare injectables of an injection context:

 ```ts
 providers: [